-Feeling a little stir crazy?
-Every winter brings with it a housebound lifestyle, especially in northern locales.
-But this winter, with the COVID-19 pandemic still raging, hibernation mode kinda feels like it won’t ever end.
+Feeling a little stir-crazy?
+Every winter brings with it a housebound lifestyle, especially in northern locales, and sometimes it feels like hibernation-mode won’t ever end.
 The urge for a change of scenery can be strong, even if the weather isn’t especially accommodating to spending time outdoors!

-Here are six rad outdoor cidery spaces to visit while we wait for warmer temps to come:
+Here are eight rad outdoor cidery spaces to visit while we wait for warmer temps to come:

-*Just a quick note to say that if you don’t feel comfortable going out, even to outdoor spaces, or if you have accessibility issues that make outdoor hangs uncomfortable or impossible, there are still plenty of ways to support your favorite cideries!
+*Just a quick note to say that if you have accessibility issues that make outdoor hangs uncomfortable or impossible, there are still plenty of ways to support your favorite cideries!
 Consider buying cider online or joining your local cidery’s cider club!

 Smack in the middle of Pennsylvania’s beautiful apple country, find Big Hill Ciderworks Taphouse.
-This space opened during COVID, so plenty of consideration was given to the unique challenges of the current moment.
-The rustic farm environment is complete with incredible views, cozy firepits and plenty of Big Hill’s incredible cider on draft.
+The rustic farm environment is complete with incredible views, cozy fire pits and plenty of Big Hill’s cider on draft.
 There are limited tent spaces, and guests are encouraged to bring their own chairs and blankets for increased comfort.
 You can even bring your own telescope for stargazing after dark!
 An outdoor screen projects sports games and movies, and on specific weekends, local food trucks and live music enhance the festive atmosphere.
-Current hours are Saturday, noon to 8 p.m., and Sunday, noon to 5 p.m.
+Current hours are Saturday, noon to 10 p.m., and Sunday, noon to 5 p.m.
 338 Georgetown Rd., Gardners, PA.

 Upstate New Yorkers are no strangers to making the best of long, cold winters.
-The Nine Pin Cider Tasting Room rewards those willing to brave the cold with epic firepit hangs.
-Make a reservation for a private campfire, which includes tasty ciders, locally sourced sourdough pizzas, and an expertly built wood campfire that’s all yours for two whole hours!
-You can even buy s’mores kits and extra firewood, if you’re really feeling the fireside vibes.
-This fun option is available all winter long, Thursday through Sunday.
+The Nine Pin Cider Tasting Room rewards those who are willing to brave the cold with epic firepit hangs.
+You can rent out its campfire space for private events (email firstname.lastname@example.org to make it happen), or stop by on the last Friday of the month for public campfire nights, which run from 6 to 8 p.m.
+Enjoy Nine Pin’s great menu, which includes tasty ciders and locally sourced sourdough pizzas around an expertly built wood campfire!
+This fun option is available all winter long.
 929 Broadway, Albany, NY; (518) 449-9999.

 Sociable Cider Werks is embracing winter to its fullest with its excellently appointed outdoor patio.
-Yes, there is an actual outdoor ice skating rink on site at the cidery, so after you enjoy some hot cider, food truck grub and s’mores around the firepits, strap on some skates for an open skate session, or a pick-up game of curling!
+Yes, there is an actual outdoor ice skating rink on site at the cidery, so after you enjoy some hot cider, food truck grub and s’mores around the firepits, strap on some skates for an open skate session (on Fridays only), or join a curling league!
 Bring a blanket or folding chair and get ready for a rad cider experience, Midwest-style!
 Note: Outdoor patio and ice rink hours may close due to inclement weather.
-Current hours are Monday through Thursday, 3 to 9 p.m., Friday, 3 to 10 p.m., Saturday, noon to 10 p.m. and Sunday, noon to 8 p.m.
+You can also rent a private curling lane for groups up to 8 people.
+The cost is $50 for 50 minutes, with the option to add on hot cider service.
 1500 Fillmore St NE, Minneapolis, MN; (612) 758-0105.

 You can hang with your pod in a literal pod in the intimate igloos at the Two K Farms tasting room!
 Each geodesic dome-shaped structure includes comfy seating and twinkly lights for magical feels during nighttime hours.
 Reservations are suggested for the igloos!
 There are also firepits available on a patio overlooking West Grand Traverse Bay, as well as the opportunity to snowshoe throughout the breathtaking property, including rows of grape vines and apple trees.
 3872 SW Bay Shore Dr., Suttons Bay, MI; (231) 866-4265.

-Where have you been enjoying cozy, social-distanced cidery visits this winter?
+Where have you been enjoying cozy cidery visits this winter?
 Let us know in the comments!

 - Big Hill photo: Big Hill Ciderworks